 - There is no financial risk to your family, as we only win if you do.

 It can be challenging to step forward and seek help during such a devastating time for you and your family.
-However, keep in mind that once you contact our team and agree to work with us, we will handle the most complicated aspects of your case for you so that you can start to focus on other more important matters in your life.
+However, keep in mind that once you contact our team and agree to work with us, we will handle the most complicated aspects of your case so you can start to focus on other, more important matters in your life.

 We can take on the following:

 - Nursing home facilities with substantial legal teams and resources that may try to challenge your allegations

 - Insurance claim battles in which you or your loved one may be wrongfully blamed for their own injuries and losses

 - The challenge of seeing negotiations or court proceedings through over the course of months or years